-Coordinate with the Glenn County Air Pollution Control District as the Certified Unified Program Agency (CUPA) to ensure that businesses that handle hazardous materials prepare and file a Hazardous Materials Management Plan (HMMP), and Hazardous Materials Inventory Statement (HMIS).
-The HMMP and HMIS shall consist of general business information, basic information on the location, type, quantity, and health risks of hazardous materials, and emergency response and training plans.
+Coordinate with the Glenn County Air Pollution Control District as the Certified Unified Program Agency (CUPA) to ensure that businesses that handle hazardous materials at or above threshold quantities must prepare and electronically submit a Hazardous Materials Management Plan (HMMP).
+The HMMP shall include business owner/operator identification, hazardous materials inventory, a site map, emergency response plan, and training program.

-Provide educational opportunities for generators of small quantity, household and agriculture waste products regarding their responsibilities for source reduction and proper and safe hazardous waste management and disposal.
+Provide educational opportunities for generators of small quantity, household and agriculture waste products regarding their responsibilities for waste reduction and proper and safe hazardous waste management and disposal.